cove9988/python-pip-remote/README.md

    remote.tar.bz2.

    The local.sh script requires access to the internet.

+   I ran into a problem with some of the packages that appeared to be OS specific (like numpy).
+To workaround the problem I created a VM on MAC running the remote OS, installed this package and created the bundle there.

 #### Step 4.
 Copy the remote bundle to the remote server.